83 Notable alumni of

 -

-Danielle Louise Moinet is an American model, actress, ring announcer, former professional wrestler, manager and American football player.
-She is best known for her tenures in WWE from 2011 to 2017, under the ring name Summer Rae.
+Danielle Louise Moinet is an American model, actress and retired professional wrestler and American football player.
+She is best known for her tenure in WWE from 2011 to 2017, under the ring name Summer Rae.
 Moinet was a main cast member on the reality show Total Divas during its second and third seasons.
 Before joining WWE, she played with the Chicago Bliss of the Lingerie Football League.

 -